terraform-google-modules/terraform-example-foundation/0-bootstrap/modules/jenkins-agent/README.md

 1. Creates a Service Account (`jenkins_agent_sa_email`) to run the Jenkins Agent GCE instance
 1. Creates a GCS bucket for Jenkins Artifacts using `project_prefix`
 1. Allows `jenkins_agent_sa_email` service account permissions to impersonate terraform service account (which exists in the `seed` project) using `sa_enable_impersonation` and supplied value for `terraform_sa_name`
-1. TODO:
-    1. Add Cloud NAT for the Agent to reach internet and download updates and necessary binaries (not needed if user has a golden image with all necessary packages)

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Inputs